JigokuMaster/ccleste/README.md

 * Auto save/load state when closing/opening the game.
 * Ability to take screenshot.
 * Ability to disable/enable music.
-* Ability adjust audio volume.
+* Ability to adjust audio volume.

 # Installation